Waco-area news briefs: Trash collection update; food distribution scheduled Thursday

 Trash pickup

-For the city of Waco, trash routes skipped Thursday because of the weather will be run Sunday.
-Collections of trash only will return to normal Monday, and the normal schedule of alternating recycling and yard-waste weeks will resume March 1.
+For the city of Waco, trash routes skipped Thursday because of the weather will run Sunday.
+Collections of trash only will return to normal Monday.
+Recycling pickup is canceled this week; the normal schedule of alternating recycling and yard-waste weeks will resume March 1.

 For the rest of February, if gray carts are full, green carts can be used for trash, and extra bags can be left at the curb.

 Routes are expected to go unfinished on some days, so uncollected trash should be left at the curb if it is missed on the scheduled day.
-If trash goes uncollected two days after the scheduled day, contact Waco Solid Waste Services.
+If trash goes uncollected two days after the scheduled day, contact Solid Waste Services at 299-2612.

 PHOTO GALLERY